Welcome to Uppsala

 If you need emergency dental care, you can visit Folktandvården.
 The dentist decides if you need care that cannot wait.
 The visit costs SEK 50.

-Asylum-seeking children and young people under the age of 18 do not have to pay for medical care and dental care.
+Children and young people under the age of 18 who are in Sweden under the Temporary Protection Directive do not have to pay for medical care and dental care.
+Ukrainian children have the same rights as all children in Sweden.

 Further information: 1177.se/english